sass/sass/doc-src/SASS_REFERENCE.md

 cannot write to the filesystem or need to share cache across ruby processes or machines, then you can define your own cache store and set the[`:cache_store` option](#cache_store-option).
-For details on creating your own cache store, please see the {Sass::CacheStore source documentation}.
+For details on creating your own cache store, please see the {Sass::CacheStores::Base source documentation}.

 ### Custom Importers